The following presents a set of advanced topics regarding PCL.

 Committing changes to the git master

-In order to oversee the commit messages more easier and that the changelist looks homogenous please keep the following format:
+In order to oversee the commit messages more easier and that the changelist looks homogeneous please keep the following format:

 “* <fixed|bugfix|changed|new> X in @<classname>@ (#<bug number>)”